-We are also working to develop a vaccine to prevent dengue.
-It is estimated that each year there are 390 million people infected with dengue viruses throughout the tropics and subtropics, resulting in up to 100 million cases of dengue fever, with at least 500,000 of those cases being classified as severe.10 Nearly 4 billion people live in the more than 140 countries where dengue transmission occurs.11 At this time, there is no broadly registered and widely available vaccine or specific therapy to protect these people at risk.
-In 2014, we in-licensed the NIH live attenuated dengue vaccine candidate.
+We are also working to develop a vaccine to help prevent dengue fever.
+It is estimated that each year there are 390 million people infected with dengue viruses throughout the tropics and subtropics, resulting in up to 100 million cases of dengue fever, with at least 500,000 of those cases being classified as severe.10 Nearly 4 billion people live in the more than 140 countries where dengue transmission occurs.11 In 2014, we in-licensed the NIH live attenuated dengue vaccine candidate.
 NIH-sponsored Phase II clinical trials are ongoing, and Instituto Butantan is conducting a Phase III trial of their vaccine, which is based on the NIH parental strains.
 A Phase I company-sponsored clinical trial is also ongoing.
 In December 2018 the company announced a collaboration with Instituto Butantan to support data sharing between the institutions in order to speed development of their respective dengue vaccine candidates.

-In addition to engaging in vaccine R&D, we are focused on exploring ways to improve the characteristics of our vaccines.
-This includes investing in improved production approaches, formulations, schedules and presentations, as well as investigating opportunities to improve supply security and expand the number of serotypes in our vaccines, and evaluating the appropriateness of our vaccines for additional populations.
+In addition to engaging in new vaccine R&D, we are also innovating to improve the characteristics of our existing vaccines.
+This includes investing in improved production approaches, formulations, schedules and presentations, as well as investigating opportunities to improve supply security and expand the number of serotypes in our vaccines and evaluating the appropriateness of our vaccines for additional populations.

 MSD-Wellcome Trust Hilleman Laboratories

-We continue to invest in manufacturing and end-to-end supply improvements in both capability and capacity to help assure the sustainable, reliable supply of quality and affordable vaccines to serve global needs.
+We continue to invest in manufacturing and end-to-end supply improvements in both capability and capacity to help ensure a sustainable, reliable supply of quality and affordable vaccines to serve global needs.

 The total number of doses distributed of our vaccines has increased significantly since 2010.
-And over the past eight years, our global reach has also increased dramatically: In 2017, approximately 65 percent of our vaccines were distributed outside the U.S., up from just 28 percent in 2010.
+And over the past eight years, our global reach has also increased dramatically: in 2018, approximately 69 percent of our vaccines were distributed outside the U.S., up from just 28 percent in 2010.

 Importantly, we are working hard to ensure that many of these doses reach people in the low-income settings where they are needed most.
-More than 31 million doses of just two of our vaccines—GARDASIL® [Human Papillomavirus Quadrivalent (Types 6, 11, 16 and 18) Vaccine, Recombinant] and ROTATEQ® (Rotavirus Vaccine, Live, Oral, Pentavalent)—have been distributed in Gavi-eligible countries through 2017.
-Today, 28 Gavi-eligible countries have launched immunization programs with GARDASIL, and four are using ROTATEQ.
-More broadly, working with Gavi, UNICEF and other partners, we have helped to mobilize funding and technical support to enable the successful introduction of underused vaccines in the world’s poorest countries.
+More than 40 million doses of two of our vaccines—GARDASIL® [Human Papillomavirus Quadrivalent (Types 6, 11, 16 and 18) Vaccine, Recombinant] and ROTATEQ® (Rotavirus Vaccine, Live, Oral, Pentavalent)—have been distributed in Gavi-eligible countries through 2018.

 Our manufacturing division has undertaken an ambitious program to reduce the cost of production by increasing efficiency, minimizing procurement spending and improving supply performance.